Under existing legislation, employers with over 250 employees must publish data specific to the Gender Pay Gap on an annual basis.

 What’s changing?

-The Employment Rights Act (‘ERA’) intends to require these employers to set out the evidence-based actions they are taking to improve gender equality and support employees during the menopause.
+The Employment Rights Act (‘ERA’) intends to create a statutory requirement for these employers to set out the evidence-based actions they are taking to improve both gender equality and support employees during the menopause.
+The government have indicated that the publishing of action plans around menopause and gender pay gaps will become mandatory in Spring 2027, following their voluntary introduction on 6 April 2026.

 What does this mean?